-The Fairground Mercury is sent free to all FAGB members four times a year.
-To obtain a copy of this and the next three issues send a subscription of £15 (OAPs and under 16s, £12) to Lynn Calladine, FAGB Membership Secretary, 29 Mill Street, Belper, Derbys DE56 1DT.
-Please make payment to FAGB and enclose as SAE for the despatch of your membership card.
-All new members will be sent a complimentary copy of the FAGB’s booklet marking the 150th anniversary of the birth of the legendary showman Pat Collins.
+The Fairground Mercury is the quarterly journal of the Fairground Association of Great Britain and is sent free to all members.
+To obtain a copy of this and the next three editions send a subscription of £15 (OAPs and under 16s, £12) to: Lynn Calladine, FAGB Membership Secretary, 29 Mill Street, Belper, Derbys DE56 1DT.
+Please make payment to The Fairground Association of Great Britain and enclose a small SAE for the despatch of your membership card.
+Overseas applicants should add £5 to their payment to cover air mail costs.

 You can also pay by PayPal.